w3c-fedid/FedCM/consumers.md

 So, with this deployment constraint in mind, let's look at some alternatives under exploration.

+## Alternatives Considered

+Now that we have looked at [why](README.md) and [who](#topology), lets look at some **why not**s.

+#### The Status Quo

+A trivial alternative that is worth noting as a baseline is to "do nothing" and keep federation using low level primitives like redirects and popups.

+That seemed clear to reject based on:

+- the inability to prevent the [RP tracking problem](#the-rp-tracking-problem)
+- the increasing constraints that are being put in place for cross-site communication through third party cookies, postMessage and URL parameters as link decorations as a result of the [IDP tracking problem](#the-idp-tracking-problem)

+From here, the next incremental step we could look at is the [requestStorageAccess](https://developer.mozilla.org/en-US/docs/Web/API/Document/requestStorageAccess) API.

+#### The RequestStorageAccess API

+The [Document.requestStorageAccess()](https://developer.mozilla.org/en-US/docs/Web/API/Document/requestStorageAccess) API grants first-party storage to subframes.
+In conjunction with iframes, an IDP could expose its service via cross-site postMessage communication once first-party storage has been granted.

+That seemed clear to reject based on:

+- the inability to prevent the [RP tracking problem](#the-rp-tracking-problem)
+- the general-purpose nature of the API leading to the lowest common denominator policy

+From here, lets try to break down the problem into smaller parts.

 ## High Level Design

 From a high level perspective, the browser acts as an mediator between two parties: the relying party and the identity provider.